Nicklaspoke/jsramverk-server/README.md

 -   `DB_PASS` specifies the password for above user
 -   `DB_NAME` specifies the name of the database to use
 -   `SQLITE_FILE` specifies the name of the sqlite file (path is relative to the configuration loader, `./src/db`)
--   `JWTSECRET` specifies a secret key to be used for signing the JWT tokens (recomended lenght is a 256 bit key)